 Due to the mild sedation, the patient should not drive or operate machinery following the exam.
 For this reason, someone should be available to drive the patient home.

-It would be beneficial for patients scheduled for a colonoscopy to watch a short video in order to get an idea of what to expect regarding your procedure.
+If you are scheduled for a colonoscopy, please watch this short video to get an idea of what to expect regarding your procedure.